smcgustavo/smcgustavo/README.md

-- 👋 Hi, I’m @smcgustavo and new here ^^
-- 👀 I’m interested in data science, machine learning and power bi
+- 👀 I’m interested in data science, machine learning and Mobile Development
-- 🌱 I’m currently learning Dart & Flutter!
+- 🌱 I’m currently SRGAN's and Autoencoders
 - 📫 How to reach me? send me an email!

 <!---